ibis-project/ibis/docs/source/user_guide/backends/omnisci.rst

 - `to_ibis`
 - `from_ibis`

-`MapDClient` class is used to connect to an `omniscidb` database and manipulate data expressions.
+`OmniSciDBClient` class is used to connect to an `omniscidb` database and manipulate data expressions.
 Its main methods are:

 - __init__